 A new type of K-9 is coming to work with the UNT Police Department.
 Coming to UNT as a puppy in mid-September, she is a black lab who was chosen for her friendly and calming nature.
 Her work will be very differt from that of explosives detection K-9 Watson (see below for news coverage on him).

-The puppy, who will be named via an open vote from a list of 5 names that the police department liked, will be used by the department's community engagement team.
+The puppy, who was named Clover following a public survey that garnered more than 4,000 votes, will be used by the department's community engagement team.
 She will be available for UNT community members to visit and interact with during events such as Coffee with Cops, campus presentations, UNT Police Department open house events and more.
 She will also be available to comfort victims of traumatic crimes who may be more relaxed and able to open up with her in their presence.

 Community Engagement Cpl.
 David Causey will be her handler.
-Her name will be announced at the Sept.
+Her name was announced at the Sept.
 7 UNT home football game at DATCU Stadium.

 The UNT Police Department retired explosives detection K-9 Keegan in May 2024.
 With such an important role -- safety checks at UNT home football games and major events on campus, meeting the public and patrolling campus, being on-call to assist other law enforcement agencies -- the department knew they needed to find another K-9 to fill the role.